lorcan2440/Mario-Kart-Controller/readme.md

 ### How to Install Lua Dependencies (for `stream_socket.lua`, 32-bit, in DeSmuME environment)

 1. Ensure you have the 32-bit version of `lua51.dll` in a directory added to PATH.
-These files are included here in the `lua_libs` folder but don't have to be placed there.
-If you've run Lua scripts in DeSmuME before you've already done this.
 2. Obtain the pre-built 32-bit Lua 5.1 LuaSocket libraries (`socket` and `mime`) from [this source](https://www.unrealsoftware.de/files_show.php?file=16117).
 Download and extract to the script directory.
 3. Obtain the pre-built `gd` library [here](https://downloads.onworks.net/softwaredownload.php?link=https%3A%2F%2Fdownloads.onworks.net%2Fdownloadapp%2FSOFTWARE%2Flua-gd-2.0.33r2-win32.zip%3Fservice%3Dservice01&filename=lua-gd-2.0.33r2-win32.zip).
 Extract all the `.dll` files: `free.type6.dll`, `gd.dll`, `jpeg62.dll`, `libgd2.dll`, `libiconv2.dll`, `libpng13.dll`.
 4. The required directory structure is shown in the `lua_libs` folder inside this repo.
 Copy the extracted files to the appropriate directories.
 It has the following structure: